Sugartown, Louisiana: Township

 The Sugartown township was first surveyed in 1807, after the Louisiana Purchase.
 The village was first a way-station and overnight camping stop for travellers because Sugar Creek is easy to ford at this point.

 Sugartown eventually became the major stopping point on the well-travelled and direct route from Lake Charles to Alexandria.
-Large cattle drives were made along this route from the holding point near what is now the DeRidder airport to the rail shipping point at Lecompte.
+Large cattle drives were made along this route from the holding point near what is now the Beauregard Regional Airport to the rail shipping point at Lecompte.

 First school

 The Sugartown Male and Female Academy was established in 1870.
 It is generally recognized that this school marked the beginning of the educational system of Southwest Louisiana.
-W.H.
-Baldwin, a graduate of Columbia University, was its first professor.
+W. H. Baldwin, a graduate of Columbia University, was its first professor.
 Pupils came to him from approximately ten parishes in Louisiana and from several counties in East Texas.
 Graduates of the academy became leaders in medicine, ministry, education, government and business.
 Their influence is still felt today in many fields of public service.